 The course has three components.
 The self-study module of the course will require the students to complete a set of assigned readings before they arrive at the Levy Institute.
 These readings will help the students acquaint themselves with the conceptual and technical aspects of the material to be covered in the course.
 The second component of the course is the set of lectures and hands-on training to be conducted at the Levy Institute.
 There will be some degree of overlap between the readings for the self-study module and the readings assigned for the lectures.
 The goal of the lectures is to deepen the participants’ understanding regarding the topics discussed in the self-study module and introduce the participants to recent research in gender-aware economic analysis with a focus on policy issues.
 We will also provide hands-on training in developing participants’ the modeling skills, including training in analysis using packages such as STATA.
 Finally, the mentoring component of the course will enable the participant to make progress toward formulating a research project along with other participants and mentors.

 The deadline for applications is March 8, 2020.
 Interested applicants should complete the online application form and submit the required materials via this link on Google forms.
-If you have issues with online submission, please contact Kathleen Mullaly (email@example.com).
 We will communicate the decision on participation before March 30, 2020.
-If you require further information regarding the course, please contact Charlotte Friar at firstname.lastname@example.org .
+If you have issues with online submission or require further information regarding the course, please contact Kathleen Mullaly (firstname.lastname@example.org).

 This course is organized by Maria Floro, Professor, Department of Economics, American University and Care Work and the Economy (CWE-GAM) Principal Investigator; Paula Herrera Idárraga, Associate Professor and Chair, Department of Economics, Pontificia Universidad Javeriana; Thomas Masterson, Research Scholar and Director of Applied Micromodeling, Levy Institute; Ana Maria Tribin, Senior Researcher, Central Bank, Colombia; and Ajit Zacharias, Senior Scholar and Program Director, Distribution of Income and Wealth program, Levy Institute.